JordanReiter/jordanreiter.github.io/README.md

 For drinks, we will have water, flavored (not hard!) seltzers and sodas.
 If your drink of choice is beer or wine, please feel free to bring your favorite for yourself.

+If you are feeling adventurous, I will be offering tastes of some of my whisk(ie|ey)s.

 # Looking forward to seeing you!

 RSVP by text or email: **jordanreiter@gmail.com**